khuedoan/.github/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-### Screenshots
+### Logs and screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, add logs and/or screenshots to help explain your problem.

 ### Additional context

-Add any other context about the problem here (hardware, OS, etc.).
+Add any other context about the problem here, for example:

+- Hardware, OS
+- Link to your fork of the project (if any)
+- etc.